olin-ars/trans-atlantic-sailboat-electrical/README.md

 ## Organizational Etiquette
 Please keep all symbols used in any project within the library.
 Any externally downloded symbols should be put in _/OARS.lib/ext_ and imported into the main symbol library.
 Likewise, all footprints should be put into the footprint library.
 All documentation should be appropriately sorted in _/documentation_.

-This means that project repositories should contains **only the minimum number of files required for KiCad to operate.**
+This means that project repositories should contains **only the minimum number of files required for KiCad to operate**.